 Launching a dating website from scratch can be a challenge.
 The question is how do you build up a sufficient database of single individuals to make the site viable?
-Dating sites approach this issue differently, but the temptation to create and use fake profiles is rife with risk as JDI Dating learned in a recent FTC enforcement action.
+Dating sites approach this issue differently, but dating sites creating fake profiles risk legal prosecution risk as JDI Dating learned in a recent FTC enforcement action.

 Chicken and Egg